Visit our Colorado State Extension office for more news, tools and resources.

 Dani Wesoloski

-Dani is the 4-H Youth Development, School Enrichment, STEM, After School Programming, Americorps, and Agriculture and Natural Resources Agent for Garfield County.
+Dani is the 4-H Youth Development, School Enrichment, STEM, After School Programming, Americorps, and Natural Resources Agent for Garfield County.

 Dani grew up in Parker, Colorado where her love of the outdoors and learning motivated her to pursue a career in agriculture.
 She completed a Bachelor of Science in Agricultural Education and Agricultural Business from Colorado State University.
 She then went on to pursue a Master of Science degree in Agriculture from Colorado State University.